Department of Energy fixed atmospheric measurement site on Graciosa Island (Azores)

 (various funding sources)

 What should nonpartisan, effective nuclear risk communication look like in the 21st century?
 How can we apply the lessons learned from the Cold War Civil Defense programs and those gained from the strengths of present-day Emergency Management programs and high-fidelity simulation efforts?
 What models of information transmission, and ultimately cultural change, should be embraced to convey the threat of nuclear weapons?
 What new tools, institutions (public and private), and approaches can be leveraged to radically change the discourse on nuclear weapons and create a new paradigm of civic engagement?
-We seek to leverage insights from a real-world case study of Cold War Civil Defense and an in- depth examination of the current state of nuclear security preparedness to develop novel and effective communication strategies and tools.
+We seek to leverage insights from Civil Protection and an in- depth examination of the current state of nuclear security preparedness to develop novel and effective communication strategies and tools.

 (funded by Carnegie Corporation)